Gogis0/BigRePair/readme.md

 ## Sample usage

-The only requirement for the input file is that it does not contain the characters 0x00, 0x01, and 0x02 which are used internally by the CTPH parser.
 To build a grammar for file *yeast.fasta* just type

        bigrepair yeast.fasta